The professors in this program are wonderful. They make themselves available whenever you need...

 Expands on the concepts presented in Part I with specific instruction additional syllable patterns and more advanced word structure.
 It includes additional course topics on vocabulary and developing fluency with authentic text.
 Provides specific procedures to teach the concepts presented in WRS Steps 4-6.

 SPE 713 Wilson Reading Program: Clinical Intensive Instruction for the Non-Responsive Reader (Practicum) (3 credits)

 Supervised practicum requires successful delivery of 60 WRS lessons (at minimum) and mastery through WRS Step 4.2 with an individual student selected according to WRS criteria.
 A Wilson trainer observes the participant working with his /her student five times during the practicum.
 Must demonstrate that the teaching plan is based on continuous assessment of the student's needs.

-Note: Successful completion of SPE 711, 712, and 713 results in WRS Level I Certification.
+Note: Successful completion of SPE 711, 712, and 713 results in WRS Standard/Level I Certification.

 To learn more about the online Wilson Reading System® Certification program from Saint Joseph’s University and what it can do for your career, call (866) 758-7670 to speak with an admissions representative or request more information.